 The Different Types of History

 Just like any science, History isn't a single field but it covers many different subjects from ancient history to modern history and art history.
 All are related but none are the same.
-So let's take a look at the different type of History you could be studying.
+So let's take a look at the different types of History you could be studying.

 Ancient history is commonly defined to covers everything from the beginning of humanity to the end of the Western Roman Empire around 500CE.
 This includes all eras of Prehistory namely the Bronze ages, the Iron Age and the Axial Age.